jhutchinswisc/AEFoundations/models.md

 outcomes in counterfactual worlds.

-This framework is persuasive only to the extent that our models offer a compelling story that has some predictive power with respect measured phenomena.
-The fact is that it's really hard to write down a well-specified mathematical model that can describe real-world behavior.
+This framework is persuasive only to the extent that our models offer a compelling story that has some predictive power with respect to measured phenomena.
+The fact is that it's hard to write down a well-specified mathematical model that can describe real-world behavior.
 A nice model is intuitive and easy to explain, and yet is sufficiently rich that it can predict something unexpected or counterintuitive that *actually occurs*.
 If these